GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 Features to add in future releases:

-- Add support for Column level access on BigQuery
-- Add example templates for Data Catalog
 - Add example on how to use Cloud Data Loss Prevention
 - Add solution to handle Tables, Views, and Authorized Views lifecycle
 - Add solution to handle Metadata lifecycle